deriqai/logger-samples/otel-news-service/README.md

 The script will create the log group and log stream if they don't exist.
 Then 10 threads are spawned.
 Each thread will insert one otel event in the log stream.
 It and the success or failure of sending the log event to CloudWatch.

 Output - Navigate to your Cloudwatch console and view the insert log entries.

+## [Future work] - OpenTelemetry Collector
+There are better alternatives to writing directly to the Cloudwatch log streams directly from the code.
+At a later stage, we will evaluate the deployment of an OpenTelmetry collector.
+It is an open source project that offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
+It removes the need to run, operate, and maintain multiple agents/collectors.
+This works with improved scalability.